 1. Insufficient wash at each wash step.

 Check if washing recommendations at each step is performed according to the protocol.

-2. Positive control antibody is added into the into the well for the negative control correct wells.
+2. Antibody is added into the well for Ensure antibody is added into the correct well. the negative control by mistake.